24FContreras/24FContreras/README.md

 # :shark: Hey there!
 It's Franco

 Welcome to my github profile.
-I'm currently studying fullstack Development.
+I'm currently studying Fullstack Web Development.

 In my repo list you can find many projects and challenges from DesafioLatam(DL), The Odin Project(TOP), Frontend Mentor (FM) and national's program Talento Digital(TD), as well as personal projects.
 Take a look!